Bg

 12 month / 1 year old sleep schedule: Bedtime and nap schedule

 Don’t be alarmed if your 12 month old baby starts resisting naps.
-It may be common for a 1 year sleep regression at this age (especially for naps), but it’s typically too early to transition fully to a 1-nap schedule.
+It may be common for a at this age (especially for naps), but it’s typically too early to transition fully to a 1-nap schedule.
 Rather than dropping to 1 nap right now (which can lead to chronic overtiredness and result in disruptive sleep habits), we recommend lengthening the wake windows to preserve the 2-nap schedule for a bit longer.

 Editor’s note